-The State Department’s on the skids; we’ve alienated the Aussies, the Brits and the Germans.
-In two months in office, our newbie Secretary of State, who just admitted his wife made him take the job, has placed us at the brink of nuclear war with North Korea.
-Half the Arab world loathes our unconstitutional travel ban, and it’s a race to see if Mexico doesn’t build a wall first — to keep US out.
+The State Department’s getting de-funded; we’ve alienated the Aussies, the Brits and the Germans.
+Our newbie Secretary of State, who just admitted his wife made him take the job, has placed us at the brink of nuclear war with North Korea.
+Half the Arab world loathes us for our unconstitutional travel ban, and it’s a race to see if Mexico doesn’t build a wall first — to keep US out.

 But not to worry!
 Choreographer Larry Keigwin is working the diplomatic front.
 He and his 13-year-old, 11-member Keigwin & Company have just completed an African tour of Côte d’Ivoire, Ethiopia, and Tunisia.
 When the mood hit, Larry launched into a brilliant nonverbal negotiation with his African hosts.